-In a consolidated amended complaint filed on June 22, 2009, lead plaintiffs Massachusetts Pension Reserves Investment Management Board and Boston Retirement Board (for common shareholders) and Tennessee Consolidated Retirement System (for preferred shareholders) allege that we, certain of our former officers, and certain of our underwriters violated

-Sections 12(a)(2) and 15 of the Securities Act of 1933.
+In a consolidated amended complaint filed on June 22, 2009, lead plaintiffs Massachusetts Pension Reserves Investment Management Board and Boston Retirement Board (for common shareholders) and Tennessee Consolidated Retirement System (for preferred shareholders) allege that we, certain of our former officers, and certain of our underwriters violated Sections 12(a)(2) and 15 of the Securities Act of 1933.
 Lead plaintiffs also allege that we, certain of our former officers, and our outside auditor, violated Sections 10(b) (and Rule 10b-5 promulgated thereunder) and 20(a) of the Securities Exchange Act of 1934.
 Lead plaintiffs seek various forms of relief, including rescission, damages, interest, costs, attorneys' and experts' fees, and other equitable and injunctive relief.
-On October 13, 2009, the Court entered an order allowing FHFA to intervene.
+On October 13, 2009, the court entered an order allowing FHFA to intervene.

-In 2009, the Court granted the defendants' motion to dismiss the Securities Act claims as to all defendants.
-In 2010, the Court granted in part and denied in part the defendants' motions to dismiss the Securities Exchange Act claims.
+In 2009, the court granted the defendants' motion to dismiss the Securities Act claims as to all defendants.
+In 2010, the court granted in part and denied in part the defendants' motions to dismiss the Securities Exchange Act claims.
 As a result of the partial denial, some of the Securities Exchange Act claims remained pending against us and certain of our former officers.
 Fannie Mae filed its answer to the consolidated complaint on December 31, 2010.
-In 2011, lead plaintiffs filed motions to certify a class of persons who, between November 8, 2006 and September 5, 2008, inclusive, purchased or acquired (a) Fannie Mae common stock and options or (b) Fannie Mae preferred stock.

-Plaintiffs filed a second amended joint consolidated class action complaint on March 2, 2012 and added FHFA as a defendant.
+Plaintiffs filed a second amended joint consolidated class action complaint on March 2, 2012, renewing the remaining claims and adding FHFA as a defendant.
 On August 30, 2012, the court denied defendants' motions to dismiss the second amended complaint, allowing plaintiffs' Securities Exchange Act claims premised on Fannie Mae's subprime and Alt-A disclosures to proceed along with plaintiffs' claims premised on Fannie Mae's risk management disclosures.
 Fannie Mae filed its answer to the second amended complaint on October 29, 2012.
 Discovery is ongoing.

-Given the stage of this lawsuit, the absence of a specified demand or claim by the plaintiff, and the substantial and novel legal questions that remain, we are currently unable to estimate the reasonably possible loss or range of loss arising from this litigation.
+Given the stage of this lawsuit, the substantial and novel legal questions that remain, and our substantial defenses, we are currently unable to estimate the reasonably possible loss or range of loss arising from this litigation.